vx-void/SOPG/README.md

 th - Thailand
 nz - New Zealand

-The list of countries will be updated in the following versions.
+The list of countries will be updated in the following versions.....May be